JimvandeVen/frontend-data/README.md

 ![Screenshot](/images/screenshot.png)

 ## Introduction
 In this project I am working together with the Openbare Bibliotheek Amsterdam(OBA).
 I am using data that was scraped by [maanlamp](https://github.com/maanlamp).
 In his connection with the dataset he was able to take aproximately 5000 books.
+The visualisation I made represents the different books and the place where they were published

 ## Table of content